Can My Phone be Tracked If Location Service Is Off?

 Turning off your phone's location service can help you hide your location.
 It is vital if you do not want third parties to know where you are or track your movements.
-A smartphone can still be tracked using other techniques that reveal its general location.
-Keep reading to know-how.
+However, a smartphone can still be tracked using other techniques that reveal its general location.
+Keep reading to know how.

-- Part 2 : Can My Phone Be Tracked If Location Service Is Off?
+- Part 2: Can Someone Track My Phone If My Location Is Off?

 Part 1.
 How Does Location Tracking Work